Overcoming the odds – How Babur Arafat brought Pride to India.

 Babur Arafat who hailed from Patna, Bihar, India, is also amongst the brave examples.
-Born on December 5, 1985 with intellectual disability, Babur has also proven the world that one can achieve anything they want in life with sheer handwork and determination.
-As Hawking said during a speech at Oxford University in 2006, “However difficult life may seem, there is always something you can do and succeed at.
-It matters that you don’t just give up.”
+Born on December 5, 1985, with an intellectual disability, Babur has also proven to the world that one can achieve anything they wants in life with sheer handwork and determination.

 With Babur’s jaw dropping performance at the “Special Olympics”, he won two bronze medals for a soft ball throw and 100 meters walk held in 2003, Dublin, Ireland.
 Later that year the government of Bihar recognised his achievement and honoured him with the “Khel Kirti Samman”.